genesiscommunitysuccess/docs/docs/platform-reference/configure-key-modules/data-servers/examples.md

 ### Client-enriched data

 In some scenarios, you might want to associate the results of data server queries with the user who initiated the queries.
 You can achieve this using the ```enrich``` feature, which enables an additional table or view join (including backwards joins).
-By using this feature, you can provide user-specific values for each row, or even perform cell-level permissioning (for example, to hide cell values), depending on entitlements.
+With this feature, you can provide user-specific values for each row, or even perform cell-level permissioning (for example, to hide cell values), depending on entitlements.

-The `join` operation receives two parameters: `userName` and `row`.
+The `join` operation receives two parameters:
 - `userName` is the current user name subscribed to the query
 - `row` is the pre-built query `row`
-With those two values, you can build the necessary table or view index class to perform the database lookup.
+With these two values, you can build the necessary table or view index class to perform the database lookup.

-`hideFields` enables you to define a list of fields that will be hidden if certain conditions apply.
+Another parameter gives you extra flexibility.b`hideFields` enables you to define a list of fields that will be hidden if certain conditions apply.
 Three parameters are provided:
 - `userName` the current user name subscribed to the query
-- `row` he pre-built query `row`
+- `row` the pre-built query `row`
--`userData` the table or view lookup result; this will be null if the lookup fails to find a record
+- `userData` the table or view lookup result; this will be null if the lookup fails to find a record

-The `fields` section defines what fields should be visible as part of the query.
-This is useful if you want to use a subset of fields from the enriched table or view, or if you want to declare your own derived fields.
+The `fields` section defines what fields should be visible as part of the query. use this if you want to use a subset of fields from the enriched table or view, or if you want to declare your own derived fields.

-The examples below should help to understand the functionality.
+The example below should help to understand the functionality.
+Comments are included in the code to ease understanding.

-Example:

 ```kotlin
 // Example using "hideFields" and creating derived fields based on user counterparty association